delwink/liberti/skins.md

 document for backwards compatibility (Ubuntu 14.04 uses libconfig 1.4.9).
 As a skin creator, it is advisable to use the compatible form with the trailing `L` if you plan on distributing your skin to other users.

+The `scale` member of each screen represents the scale factor by which the screen will be resized from its default size of 96 by 64 pixels.
+It can be omitted for a scaling factor of 1.0.
+The number must have a decimal point for compatibility.

 Buttons
 -------